 The GDS is therefore a fee list that has grown over many decades.
 It was not constructed in any back room but has developed together with the users on the market.
 As a result, GDS also stands for the industry standard for remuneration for voice services.

 Also for the customers, i.e. the producers and especially the advertisers, payment that is customary in the industry is of great interest.
+Because incalculable additional demands do not lead to surprises, should the usage turn out to be greater than planned.
+This is an extremely important aspect for customers.
+But even disproportionately low fees are not in the interests of customers.

 Are you already there?